eggnaut/da-vinci/docs/README.md

 **Note:** Modules marked with 'experimental' may not function properly and may contain bugs.

-**Note**: This framework has not been tested on Windows or Linux and may not work on them at all.
+**Note**: This framework/library has not been tested on Windows or Linux and may not work on them at all.

 ## Setup:
 This will install Python modules (or dependencies) that are required to allow all features of EggEngine to work as intended.